adobe/reactor-developer-docs/extensions/reference/turbine-free-variable.md

 * `logger.debug(message: string)`

-  Logs an debug message to the console.
+  Logs a debug message to the console.
 (Visible only when `verbose` logging is enabled.)

 ### `turbine.propertySettings: Object`